gabriel-rreis/shelob-robot/docs/servomotors.md

 ---
 layout: default
-title: "Inverse Kinematics"
+title: "Servomotors"
-permalink: /kinematics/
+permalink: /servomotors/
 ---

-# Actuators
+# Servomotors

 Apr 18, 2021

-Servomotors are userd for most robotics projects.
+Servomotors one of the most commom actuators used for robotics projects.
 From wikipedia:

 > A servomotor is a rotary actuator or linear actuator that allows for **precise control** of angular or linear position, velocity and acceleration.
 It consists of a suitable motor coupled to a sensor for **position feedback**.
 It also requires a relatively sophisticated controller, often a dedicated module designed specifically for use with servomotors.
 Servomotors are not a specific class of motor, although the term servomotor is often used to refer to a **motor suitable for use in a closed-loop control system**.